Resume Tips

 - Start your resume with an unambiguous objective statement.

-- Make sure you tailor your resume for each job application.
+- Make sure you tailor your resume to fit each job application.

 - Emphasize transferable skills.

-- Ensure conciseness and well-structured format.
+- Be sure to use a concise and well-structured format.

 Additional Information